hashicorp/consul/website/source/docs/internals/anti-entropy.html.markdown

 true state.
 This also allows Consul to re-populate the service catalog even in the case of complete data loss.

-The amount of time between periodic anti-entropy runs will vary based on cluster size to avoid saturation.
-The table below describes the periodic sync times and how they change as the Consul cluster grows.
+To avoid saturation, the amount of time between periodic anti-entropy runs will vary based on cluster size.
+The table below defines the relationship between cluster size and sync interval:

 <table class="table table-bordered table-striped">
   <tr>